insure logo

 SR-22 insurance requirements in West Virginia

-The West Virginia DMV mandates all drivers in West Virginia to have the following minimum car insurance coverage:
+The West Virginia DMV requires all drivers to have the following minimum car insurance coverage:

 • $25,000 for injury or death per person